SaadxSalman/nexus-graph-agent/README.md

 ![Nexus](Nexus.png)

-# 🚀 Nexus | Enterprise Project Management Platform
+# 🚀 Nexus | Enterprise Project Management Platform.

 **Nexus** is a high-performance, real-time collaboration tool designed to streamline project workflows.
 Built with the modern MERN stack (Next.js 15, Tailwind, and TypeScript), it features a hybrid architecture using a dedicated Node.js microservice for real-time WebSockets.